joeytwiddle/significant-white-space/README.md

 # SWS - Significant Whitespace
 ==============================

-SWS is a preprocessor for traditional curly-brace languages (C, Java, Javascript, Haxe) which can perform transformation of source-code files to and from meaningful-indentation style (as seen in Coffescript and Python).
+SWS is a preprocessor for traditional curly-brace languages (C, Java, Javascript, HaXe) which can perform transformation of source-code files to and from meaningful-indentation style (as seen in Coffescript and Python).

 In well-indented code the `{` and `}` block markers are effectively redundant.
 SWS allows you to code without them, using indentation alone to indicate blocks, and adds the curly braces in for you later.